sabouf1/2-Tier-Architecture-in-Azure-with-Terraform/README.md

-Explanation of the project and information about the variables used in this Terraform configuration:
+Here's a README file for your Git repository that explains the project and provides information about the variables used in your Terraform configuration:

 ```markdown
 # Azure 2-Tier Architecture with Terraform